jia1/jia1.github.io/content/posts/intercepting-angular-data-binding.md

 So, how did I solve this?
 I intercepted the data binding with a directive.
 This may not be the best solution, but it was so convenient and intuitive to me!
 The directive was a sweet spot:

 1. Whenever A changes, I need to check A. If A is off, force B to be off.
-1. The checks cannot happen at the controller or model because it'd be too "late".
+1. The checks can't happen at the controller or model because it'd be too "late".
 1. I can't do much at the view because I imported the switches from a library which handled `onClick`.
 1. I also needed to call the toast service when A is off.
 I can put this call in the directive (along with the many other things I may need in the future).